c1b3rt00lk1t/c1b3rt00lk1t/README.md

 - 🔭 I’m a **Software Engineer** with 16 years of experience, convinced **Scrum/SAFe** practitioner, currently enjoying the **full-stack JavaScript ES6+** ecosystem with focus on **testing** and scalability with **Typescript**.
 - :dart: After a well-deserved sabbatical dedicated to deep dive into web development and cibersecurity tecnologies, I'm **currently looking for a job**, interested in **remote work** and **flexibility**, open to **part-time** and **travelling**.
-- :arrows_counterclockwise:  I started my programming journey with C programs running in DSPs (digital signal processors) as a telecom engineer and then I have spent a decade working in Datawarehousing, before I rediscovered Javascript...
+- :arrows_counterclockwise:  I started my programming journey with C programs running in DSPs (digital signal processors) as a telecom engineer and then I spent a decade working in Datawarehousing, before I rediscovered Javascript...
 - ⚡ Fun fact: I must admit that I used to have a wrongly biassed opinion about Javascript, but the ES6+ revolution was a delightful surprise and getting to know Typescript completed my full conversion :)
 - 🥊 IT is both my job and my hobby.
 When I am not programming or learning about IT, I like to play **chess**, practice some **boxing** or enjoying a **BBQ** with my friends.
 - 🌱 I’m currently learning... you are always learning in this world, learning never ends!
 - 📫 How to reach me: c1b3rt00lk1t@protonmail.com

-###  :hammer_and_wrench:  Technical Skills <i>(current stack)</i>:
+###  :hammer_and_wrench:  Technical Skills:
+# <i>(current stack)</i>
 - **TypeScript** · **JavaScript** · **React**
 - **Jest** · **Testing Library** · **Cypress**
 - **Next** · **PWA** · **Workbox**